Participants & families

 Costs and funding

-Does LWB charge extra for excursions?
+Does Life Without Barriers charge extra for excursions?

-What does the term "In Kind" support mean?
+What does the term “in-kind” support mean?

 Including families and supporters

 We are committed to delivering safe and high quality services and we are regularly reviewed and audited by our funders and regulators.
 Protecting the human rights and dignity of you and other people we support, as well as preventing abuse, is central to our practice and is non-negotiable.
 Our approach to creating safe environments is built on open, confident, and trusting relationships with people we support, their families, supporters, our staff, and the community.
-For more information on how we ensure your safety and quality service, please read our Quality control FAQ section.
+For more information on how we ensure your safety and quality service, please read our Quality and safeguarding FAQ section.

-Will my family and I get a say in how the houses are run?
+Do my family and I get a say in how the houses are run?

 Participants aged over 65